Halvani/alphabetic/README.md

 # Description
 Alphabetic is a small project that was born out of the need to find out the alphabet of several languages for a private NLP project.
 Determining the alphabet of a language is required for various NLP tasks, e.g. for classifying the language of a given text or for normalizing it (e.g., by removing noisy/random strings).

-The idea is simple: given the name of the desired language (e.g. *German*, *Serbian*, *Estonian*, etc.), Alphabetic first translates the language internally into an [ISO 639-2](https://www.loc.gov/standards/iso639-2/php/code_list.php) language code and then returns the corresponding alphabet.
+The idea is simple: given the name of the [desired language](#Supported_Languages), Alphabetic first translates the language internally into an [ISO 639-2](https://www.loc.gov/standards/iso639-2/php/code_list.php) language code and then returns the corresponding alphabet.

 # Installation
 The easiest way to install Alphabetic is to use pip, where you can choose between (1) the PyPI repository and (2) this repository.